left4j/codemath/Primitive recursives/Code explanation (Python).md

 resource.setrlimit(resource.RLIMIT_STACK, (2**1024,-1))
 sys.setrecursionlimit(10**44)
 ```
 Pretty self-explanatory, sets recursion depth and stack size (those numbers are absurdly large and random).
-Resource only works on Unix, will error out on Windows
+Resource only works on Unix, will error out on Windows.
+Now just hangs out there in comment form, since there's no way this petty shit will help compute the function in any way
 <br>
 ```python
 f = int(input('\n'"Input f: "))